Christopher4113/Dino-Game-with-neuronetwork-ai/README.md

 ├── config_feedforward.txt
 ├── requirements.txt
 └── README.md
 Configuration
 The NEAT configuration is specified in the config_feedforward.txt file.
 You can adjust the parameters as needed to fine-tune the performance of the neural networks.

 Controls
-The game is controlled by the AI, but you can close the game window to stop the execution.
+The game is controlled by the AI.
+You can close the game window to stop the execution.